Railroad-Team/RailroadOld/README.md

 ### How do I help?

-The first thing I would recomened is to join the discord server, you can talk with other contributers to railroad about contributing yourself.
-I would then (of course) make your own fork and look at what needs to be done, Then just make a pull request, someone will review it.
+The first thing that is recomeneded is to join the discord server, you can talk with others who contribute to railroad about contributing yourself.
+Then (of course) make your own fork and look at what needs to be done, Then just make a pull request, someone will review it.
 And thats all to contributing to Railroad.

 ## License